tjfinney/ANTTV-data/README.md

 # NTMSS

-NTMSS (New Testament manunscripts) is a site for data and analysis related to the text of the New Testament.
+NTMSS (New Testament manuscripts) is a site for data and analysis related to the text of the New Testament.
 See [How to Discover Textual Groups](https://www.digitalstudies.org/articles/10.16995/dscn.291/) for an introduction.

 The data, analysis scripts, and analysis results are divided into a number of directories: